welele08/docs/content/en/docs/Overview/build_packages.md

 Flags available for the build command:

-- **--all**: Boolean which instruct Luet to build all the specs contained in a tree
+- **--all**: Boolean which instruct Luet to build all the packages contained in a tree
+- **--full**: Boolean which instruct Luet to build all the leaf packages contained in a tree
 - **--backend**: String that specifies the backend to use.
 Currently supported are : `docker` and `img`.
 Defaults to `docker`
 - **--clean**: Boolean that when enabled perform a clean build without taking in consideration already existing artifacts (Enabled by default, disable with `--clean=false`)
 - **--compression**: Specify a compression algorithm.
 Currently available only tgz.
 Defaults to no compression